Apurv-Arya/storebot/README.md

 - Python 3.10+
 - Telegram Bot Token (from @BotFather)
 - A private Telegram channel (for payment proofs logging)
-- A list of Bot Admins Telegram usernames
+- A list of Bot Admins Telegram ID

 ---